 A sharp paint scraping blade usually works well on smooth concrete floors, but its porous nature can retain stains even post-removal.

-Sanding can also work, and even remove the top layer of stained concrete.
+Sanding can also work, and even remove the top thick layer of stained concrete.
 But if you pursue sanding, be mindful of ventilation and always wear a respirator mask against inhaling concrete dust.

 How to Remove Dried Splatters on Concrete

 For dried paint splatters, start by clearing the surrounding area of debris or dirt and attempting to remove old paint with a scraper.
-Remove any resulting flakes.
-If the splatter persists, use an old paintbrush to spread oil or water-based paint stripper on the stained areas.

-Let sit according to instructions, and use a scraper or metal brush on the newly-softened splatters.
 Rinse the area clean.
-Alternatively, combine the last two steps by spraying the splatters with a pressure washer.
+Alternatively, combine the last two steps by spraying the splatters with a pressure power washer.

 How to Remove Wet Splatter on Concrete